Event-based vision sensing and its application to pedestrian detection for intelligent transportation and surveillance: EVENT-BASED PEDESTRIAN DETECTION PIPELINE

-Current EB-PD methods encompass a variety of techniques, ranging from handcrafted to deep learning-based and hybrid frameworks.
+Current EB-PD methods encompass a broad spectrum of paradigms, ranging from handcrafted approaches to deep learning-based and hybrid frameworks.
 In general, the EB-PD pipeline can be decomposed into four core stages: sensing inputs, preprocessing, feature extraction and representation, and detection models.
-Fig.~\ref{fig:PIPLINE}. illustrates the overall pipeline of these four steps, though it’s noteworthy that not every approach adheres strictly to these steps.
-For example, work of \cite{ApplicationOH} uses hierarchical clustering directly, and conversely that of \cite{EVSegNet2018} works on semantic segmentation based on event-frame signals.
+Fig.~\ref{fig:PIPELINE} illustrates the overall workflow of these four stages.
+It should be noted, however, that not every method strictly follows this canonical pipeline.
+For example, the work in \cite{ApplicationOH} applies hierarchical clustering directly to event data, whereas \cite{EVSegNet2018} focuses on semantic segmentation based on event-frame signals.
 Nevertheless, from the perspective of methodological generalizability, the four-stage formulation remains a useful and sufficiently comprehensive abstraction for analyzing existing EB-PD methods.